frctl/fractal-docs/docs/guide/integration/build-tools.md

 # Integrating Fractal into build tools

-Fractal can happily be integrated into any JavaScript-based build tool by making use of ~@TODOLINK @api', 'its API') }}, and can reduce or replace the need to use Fractal's own ~@TODOLINK @cli', 'CLI tool') }} for running tasks such as starting the dev server.
+Fractal can happily be integrated into any JavaScript-based build tool by making use of [its API](../../api/), and can reduce or replace the need to use Fractal's own [CLI tool](../cli/) for running tasks such as starting the dev server.

 ## Gulp

-The following is an example `gulpfile.js` that defines two tasks, one to start the ~@TODOLINK @server', 'dev server') }} and one to ~@TODOLINK @builder', 'run a static export') }} of the web UI.
+The following is an example `gulpfile.js` that defines two tasks, one to start the [dev server](../web/development-server.html) and one to [run a static export](../web/exporting-static-html.html) of the web UI.

 Once added, these can be run as `gulp fractal:start` and `gulp fractal:build`.
 However you can of course change them to be called whatever you like!